 SREs are most common in patients who have developed castration-resistant prostate cancer, because these bone metastases no longer respond to androgen-suppressive therapies.
 In these patients with castration-resistant bone metastases, two drugs have been FDA-approved for the prevention of SREs: the bisphosphonate agent zoledronic acid, and the RANK ligand inhibitor denosumab.

-In general, we administer bisphosphonates or denosumab to patients with prostate cancer with skeletal metastases that have progressed after hormonal therapies.
-These therapies may also be appropriate for patients with hormone-sensitive disease with a high burden of skeletal disease.
+A recent trial demonstrated no benefit in decreasing SREs with zoledronic acid in the hormone-sensitive setting.
+In general, we administer bisphosphonates or denosumab only to patients with prostate cancer with skeletal metastases that have progressed after hormonal therapies.

 Bisphosphonates have become an integral part of the management of metastatic prostate cancer to the bones.
 These compounds reduce bone resorption by inhibiting osteoclastic activity and proliferation.
 Zoledronic acid (Zometa) is indicated for the treatment of patients with progressive castration-resistant prostate cancer with evidence of bone metastasis.

 Other bisphosphonates have also been evaluated in patients with prostate cancer including pamidronate, alendronate, etidronate, ibandronate, and clodronate.
 However, their benefit has not been conclusively established in prospective randomized clinical trials and their use is generally not recommended.

 Typical dosing of zoledronic acid is listed below:

 Zoledronic acid (Zometa) 4 mg IV every 4 weeks (dose adjustments for renal dysfunction--CrCl 50-60 mL/min: 3.5 mg; CrCl 40-49 mL/min: 3.3 mg; CrCl 30-39 mL/min: 3 mg).